SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

   ... | ... | ... | ... | ... | ... |
   3 | 1 | 55 | 1200 | 1 | true |

+  > Technical note: with hierachical permissions the number of entries in the `ACL_OBJECT_IDENTITY` table can be reduced.

 ### Pageable access to all instances i have explicit / implicit access to
 User with permissions for a bulletinboard, has the same permissions for its (published) advertisement instances.
 In this case the advertisement instances inherits the permissions of the parent instance, i.e. the bulletinboard.